-My name is Christian-W. Budde and this is my personal website.
-I have studied electrical and information engineering at the RWTH Aachen and I am now working self-employed as software developer and consultant.
+I have studied electrical and information engineering at the RWTH Aachen.
+My academic degree is Diplom-Ingenieur, which is equal to a master degree.
+Currently I am now working as an independent software developer and consultant.

 The compiled code can be used via various front-ends such as ASIO and VST.
-I also created a front-end for SynthEdit for rapid prototyping, but I discontinued the development, since it did not work out, the way I planned to use it.
-However, dozens of SE modules can still be found on my pages.
+I also created a front-end for SynthEdit for rapid prototyping.
+However, I discontinued the development, since it did not work out, the way I planned to use it.
+Still, dozens of SEmodules can still be found on my pages.

-My programming language of choice is Object Pascal, which evolved from Turbo Pascal to Delphi, but also under the influence of Free Pascal/Lazarus and lately Smart Mobile Studio.
+My programming language of choice is Object Pascal, which evolved from Turbo Pascal to Delphi, but also under the influence of Free Pascal/Lazarus and lately Delphi Web Script.
 I’ve created several open source projects like the Delphi ASIO & VST Project, PascalType, Object Pascal PNG Library, Pascal Audio Interfaces and some more.
 Most of these are not complete, but there is a slow, but constant development on all projects.
 I am also working with and on the Graphics32 library.
 I also published several Add-Ons for this library such as a seam carving unit and a native PNG library.

-All compiled code that can be found on this website is available for free and most often also available as open source.
-Typically the programs and plugins are kept rather simple and functional, since their main reason is to demonstrate the algorithms behind.
+All compiled code that can be downloaded on this website is available for free.
+Most often it is also available as open source.
+Typically, the programs and plugins are kept rather simple and functional, since their main reason is to demonstrate the algorithms behind.
 For simple tasks this is often satisfying, but for specific tasks further customization is necessary.
 This service and further support for my software is something I offer for money, so please don’t take it personal if I ignore requests that ask me to work for free.
-Note also that republishing without explicit permission is forbidden, because this software is my portfolio in the first place and not at all costs written for end-users.
+Note also that republishing without explicit permission is forbidden.
+The reason for this is the fact that it is my portfolio in the first place and not at all costs written for end-users.

 With the profound knowledge about these audio technologies, I was working as lecturer for computer science at the Erich-Thienhaus-Institute, the Tonmeister Department of Detmold University.
-My engagement ended with the restructuring into bachelor and master.
+My engagement ended with the restructuring of the courses into the internationalized bachelor and master degree.